Updated June 8, 2023

 MAX IF in Excel

-In Microsoft Excel, there is no such separate syntax for MAXIF function but we can combine the MAX and IF function in an array formula.
+There is no separate syntax for the MAXIF function in Microsoft Excel, but we can combine the MAX and IF functions in an array formula.

 MAX Formula in Excel